nebko16/giga_json/README.md

 - .og_dumps() is an alias to the standard json.dumps() method, completely unchanged, if you need it
 - .flat_dumps() uses giga_json's custom serializer, but its output argument defaults match standard json module, which means no pretty printing (no line breaks and no indents).  this is for convenience.  dumps() you'd probably use for troubleshooting, as it pretty prints, and you'd use this one for other purposes (like when you'd use jsonify)
 - this literally just inherits from standard json module, so all the original features are there.  you can still change indent and sort_keys and even pass in your own encode using default=
+- if you provide some really complex object, like with tuples as keys, which json module can't parse anyway, the sorting function can possibly break
+  - it tries to sort the object BEFORE sending it into the encoder
+  - if that fails, it then tries to let the standard module parse and serialize it
+  - if that succeeds, it then loads() the output, tries case-insensitive sort again, but this time against the object after it's been completely serialized by the encoder, then dumps() the object again
+  - if that fails, it returns the traditionally sorted object by default as a fallback, unless raise_on_error is set to true, in which case it'll throw an exception

 ## Supported Objects
 **This list isn't exhaustive, as there are a lot of objects that would be handled by the various checks the encoder does, like looking for built-in serialization methods, checking for iteration dunder methods, etc.**